 Ričet will make you fall in love

-Ričet can be, or better to say, should be prepared in advance.
+It can be, or better to say, should be prepared in advance.
 The hearty bowl of barley soup will taste even better the next day.
-It will last up to four days in the refrigerator, and it can also be frozen or canned.
-This makes it an extraordinary tasty dish with a touch of ancient history that will pop up on your table whenever you’re in a hurry.
+It will last up to 4 days in the refrigerator and can also be frozen or canned.
+This makes it an extraordinarily tasty dish with a touch of ancient history that will pop up on your table whenever you’re in a hurry.
 And truly, there’s nothing better than a jar of canned ričet in your backpack when hiking in the wild.

-Lastly, ričet is like an extraordinary cozy delight in a bowl.
+Lastly, ričet is indeed a special cozy delight in a bowl.
 The warmth and the savory goodness make it a perfect companion for chilly days.
-This rustic barley soup is the ultimate comfort food, soothing both body and soul.
+This rustic barley soup is the ultimate Slovenian comfort food.

-It’s worth mentioning that throughout history, ričet was often cooked without any meat.
+It’s also worth mentioning that throughout history, it was often cooked without any meat.
 And guess what?
-The taste of vegan ričet is still genuine; you would be surprised how good it can taste.
+The taste of vegan ričet is still genuine; you would be absolutely amazed at how good it can taste.

 Ingredients for a traditional bowl of ričet

-BARLEY – We used about two cups of hulled and processed barley seeds, known as barley porridge.
+BARLEY – We used about 2 cups of hulled, processed barley seeds, known as barley porridge.
 Barley has a low glycemic index and is rich in fiber.
 Its slow energy release will keep you going for a long time.
 It is believed to lower cholesterol levels, aid digestion, and is a very good source of niacin, the protector of the heart.

-Barley porridge needs to be soaked ideally three hours before cooking ričet, or the time of cooking will be much longer.
+It needs to be soaked for 3 hours before cooking the ričet, or the cooking time will be much longer.

-BEANS – In the traditional recipe, dried brown beans were used and soaked overnight before cooking.
+BEANS – In the traditional recipe, dried brown beans were used, soaked overnight before cooking.
 However, if you don’t have time to soak the beans, use canned ones and add them to the pot right before the ričet is finally cooked.

-Once cooked, it turns tender but still keeps a nice crunch, giving your soup a little extra flavor.
-Plus, it’s got a gentle, sweet taste that really gets along with the other ingredients, making your bowl of ričet taste even better.
+Once cooked, it turns tender yet still retains a nice crunch, adding a little extra flavor to your soup.
+Plus, it’s got a gentle, sweet taste that pairs well with the other ingredients, making your bowl of ričet even better.
 As a bonus, it’s packed with good-for-you stuff like vitamins and minerals.

 CARROT – Long before refrigerators and freezers came to life, carrots and other root vegetables were often stored in sand.
-This way, people could create a cool, dark, and stable environment that extended their shelf life.
-It allowed them to use them during the winter months when growing conditions were unfavorable and access vegetables during times when fresh produce was scarce.
-Or during winter months when growing conditions were unfavorable.
+This way, people could create a cool, dark, and stable environment that extended the shelf life of their products.
+It allowed them to use them during the winter months, when growing conditions were unfavorable, and to access vegetables when fresh produce was scarce.
+Or during the winter months, when growing conditions were unfavorable.

 CELERY ROOT – Celery root (or celeriac), with its slightly nutty flavor, brings a hint of freshness and depth to the ricet bowl.